Metric compatibility and Levi-Civita Connections on Quantum Groups

 \item[iv.)]
 Let $\omega=\omega^ia_i\in\Omega^1$ and $\dst\omega=\omega^i\otimes_H\omega^j\dst{}_{ij}\in\Omega^1\otimes_H\Omega^1$, where $a_i,\dst{}_{ij}\in H$ are suitable coefficients with respect to the bases $\omega^i$ and $\omega^i\otimes\omega^j$ of left-invariant one forms.
 Then

-\end{enumerate} This concludes the proof of the proposition. \end{proof} Note that the minus sign in (\ref{eq71}) appears because torsion is of odd degree, while curvature is of even degree. \begin{definition} For a dual pair $(M,N,\langle\cdot,\cdot\rangle)$, the connections $\dst$ and $\std$ satisfying condition (\ref{eq47}) are said to be dual to each other. \end{definition} We already noticed in Example~\ref{example02} that ${}^{\overline{M}}\mathrm{d}$ is the left connection corresponding to the right connection $\mathrm{d}^M$ and ${}^M\mathrm{d}$ is the left connection corresponding to the right connection $\mathrm{d}^{\overline{M}}$ via composition with the braiding $\overline{\sigma}^\mathcal{W}$.
-In the following proposition we prove that those connections are furthermore dual to each other.
+\end{enumerate} This concludes the proof of the proposition. \end{proof} Note that the minus sign in (\ref{eq71}) appears because torsion is of odd degree, while curvature is of even degree.

+We already noticed in Example~\ref{example02} that ${}^{\overline{M}}\mathrm{d}$ is the left connection corresponding to the right connection $\mathrm{d}^M$ and ${}^M\mathrm{d}$ is the left connection corresponding to the right connection $\mathrm{d}^{\overline{M}}$ via composition with the braiding $\overline{\sigma}^\mathcal{W}$.
+In the following proposition we prove that these connections are furthermore dual to each other.
 We also construct the connections dual to the structure constants connections of Proposition~\ref{prop04}. \begin{proposition} Let $M$ be a bicovariant bimodule and $(\Omega^\bullet,\wedge,\mathrm{d})$ a bicovariant differential calculus on $H$.
 Then

 holds for all $m\in M$ and $\alpha\in M^*$, i.e. $\mathrm{d}^M$ and ${}^{\overline{M}}\mathrm{d}$ are dual connections, and $\mathrm{d}^{\overline{M}}$ and ${}^M\mathrm{d}$ are dual connections.